WebAssembly vs. Docker: Exploring their Connection and Potential

 docker run -it c-program-inside-docker

-While there are alternative and more advanced methods available to separate the build process from the executable version, for the sake of simplicity we will not be covring them in this.
+While there are alternative and more advanced methods available to separate the build process from the executable version, for the sake of simplicity we will not be covering them in this.

-In this comparis0n, we'll explore the differences between Docker and WebAssembly (WASM).
+In this comparison, we'll explore the differences between Docker and WebAssembly (WASM).
 As you may have noticed, both Docker and WASM have similar capabilities.
-They can package applications and allow them, to run in various environments.
+They can package applications and allow them to run in various environments.

-In terms of architecture, Docker begins with the underlying infrastrucure followed by the host operating system, the Docker engine and finally containers that include the application's libraries, dependencies, and binaries.
+In terms of architecture, Docker begins with the underlying infrastructure, followed by the host operating system, the Docker engine, and finally, containers that include the application's libraries, dependencies, and binaries.

-Looking at the WebAssembly (WASM) architecture diagram, you'll see a similar hierarchy as Docker's.
-It starts with the infrastructure, followed by the host operating system, then, the WebAssembly System Interface(WASI) which provides access to system resources for the WASM runtime.
+Looking at the WebAssembly (WASM) architecture diagram, you'll see a hierarchy similar to Docker's.
+It starts with the infrastructure, followed by the host operating system, and then the WebAssembly System Interface(WASI), which provides access to system resources for the WASM runtime.
 Finally, the 'WASM' runtime runs the WASM modules.

 Upon closer examination, there are several notable differences between Docker and WASM.